ART 3050 BEGINNING DRAWING (3 credits)

 ART 3080 PAINTING (3 credits)

-The color wheel and impact of color choices will be explored exposing students to a working knowledge of color terminology; primary, secondary and tertiary colors, while also introducing color scheme and theory.
-Analogous, complementary, neutral, and monochromatic color concepts will be taught through hands-on painting experiences.
-Physical properties of color (hue, value, intensity, tint, and tone) are discussed as well as the elements and principles of art (line, color, shape, pattern, rhythm, unity, balance, and composition).
+We will explore the color wheel and impact of color choices, exposing students to a working knowledge of color terminology and primary, secondary and tertiary colors, while also introducing color scheme and theory.
+Analogous, complementary, neutral and monochromatic color concepts will be taught through hands-on painting experiences.
+Physical properties of color (hue, value, intensity, tint and tone) are discussed, as well as the elements and principles of art (line, color, shape, pattern, rhythm, unity, balance and composition).
 The student will have opportunities to implement various paint and color techniques through multiple exercises.
 Field trips to local studios and museums may be incorporated into the syllabus.
 Course may include various field trips to local sites.